LockeBirdsey/LockeBirdsey.github.io/_posts/2020-02-01-reclaiming-fibres.md

 [^1] the author of it is rather important in the Twine scene so it was a bit of a shock.
 [^2] I mean the downloaded Twine 2 still exists in a browser, but a steady Electron one at least.
-[^3] And is authored by the person that made the tool mentioned in [^1]
+[^3] And is authored by the person that made the tool mentioned in [^1] [^4] This if for \*-nix systems.
+On Windows it is likely different.
+I will update once I move to Windows land for editing Twine files.